Vector Spaces and Subspaces

 What is a Vector Space?
 (The Official Rules)

 A vector space is a collection of objects (which we call "vectors") for which two operations are defined: Vector Addition and Scalar Multiplication.
-For a collection to be a true vector space, these operations must obey a set of ten simple, intuitive rules.
+For a collection to be a true vector space, these operations must obey a set of ten simple, intuitive rules, such as:

 What is a Subspace?
 (A Space Within a Space)

 A subspace is a vector space that is contained inside another, larger vector space.
-For example, a plane passing through the origin is a subspace of 3D space.
+For a collection of vectors SS to be a subspace, it must satisfy three conditions:

 The **span** of any set of vectors is a subspace.